 that I wouldn’t have felt better if I had not pulled the plug on being LS Harteveld after 14 years.

-But as I said in my second blogpost (read at own risk, come back to snack on pink after) which I wrote for my oldest site, not continuing to live present day as an artist, doesn’t exclude me living on in a different time and space.
+But as I said in that blogpost (read at own risk, come back to snack on pink after), not continuing to live present day as an artist, doesn’t exclude me living on in a different time and space.

 And for me that place is 1995.

 In summer 2019 I started a project 1994.
 And it’s a project that I have always felt deserved more dedication.

 The idea of living life as a 22 year old graduate in 1994, was appealing, but real life kept getting in the way.